StefanRiedmann/MicroServiceExample/Readme.md

 - Go to _Configuration_: Endpoint="http://localhost:6000/api/webhook" - Secret="mylittlesecret" - Save
 - Go to _Chat_ - Enter Message - Hit Enter

-## DEBUG with VisualStudio Code
+## DEBUG with Visual Studio Code
 - Launch Microservice1
 - Launch Microservice2
-- Launch Frontend
+- /Frontend/npm run start
+- Frontend could be debugged from VSCode, but for simplicity I use the browser integrated debugger

 ## TESTS
 **For a more complete example, tests should be written**